Akshay5623/Final-Project/README.md

 The application I have created is a monolithic flask application which is a fantasy basketball draft.
 I chose a draft application for simplicity due to the tight deadline for this project.
 This app allows a user to create a team name based on a city and a following name.
 Once that has been created there is an ability to read that name on the homepage and underneath that you can update the name, create the players for that team and delete the team

-Once the user clicks on the create players link, the user can enter the player they wish to have in each position and submit that team.
+Once the user clicks on the create players link, the user can enter the player they wish to have in each position and submit that to their team.
 Once submitted the user is redirected to the home screen where their team name and players are both readable.
-The user then has the option to update the players or delete the players from their team.
+The user then has the option to update the players or delete the players from their team as well as the options mentioned above.

 This means that the application is fully CRUD functional on both entities.
 The two entities have a one-to-many relationship with each other as shown in the Entity Relationship Diagram shown below

 ![ERD](./docs/ERD.png)

-The database used was an official MySQL image pulled form Docker Hub and created via a docker-compose yaml file.
+The database used was an official MySQL image pulled from Docker Hub and created via a docker-compose yaml file.

 The objective of the application was to have it running in a Docker swarm with the application service and the database services in containers as shown in the image below.
-As of now, the application runs smoothly in two separate containers which interact with each other via docker compose, but there are issues running the application via a swarm.
+As of now, the application runs smoothly in two separate containers which interact with each other via SQLAlchemy when runnning as a Docker Compose command, but there are issues running the application via a swarm.

 ![CLD](./docs/Component-Level-Diagram.png)